boostorg/hana/README.md

 > to the `build` directory.
 Hence, you can also issue those commands from the
 > root of the project instead of the `build` directory.

-Note that a couple of tests (mainly those for Fusion's adapters) will compile but fail to link; this is because of a [known bug][clang20619] in Clang.
-Also note that the tests for Fusion's adapters are very long to compile and will use a lot of RAM; you should probably just skip them.
+You should be aware that compiling the unit tests is very time and RAM consuming, especially those for external adapters.
+This is due to the fact that Hana's unit tests are very thorough, and also that heterogeneous sequences in other libraries tend to have horrible compile-time performance.

 There are also optional targets which are enabled only when the required software is available on your computer.
 For example, generating the